-It was generally felt that any further discussions on the core issue of the conference must take two important issues into account.
-The first is given that the power of authorities to protect the public isnecessarily limited, then any such discussions will inevitably raise political issues that go straight to the heart of the relationship between those who govern and those who are governed.
-The second is the degree of challenge for police forces tasked with protecting the vulnerable, controlling crime, and managing hidden and visible risks amidst funding cuts.
-The post-conference report explores the following areas:
+- Given that the power of authorities to protect the public is necessarily limited, any such discussions will inevitably raise political issues that go straight to the heart of the relationship between those who govern and those who are governed.

 - Executive summary

 - An expanding system of public protection: the case of MAPPA

 - The problems and dilemmas of risk prediction in criminal justice

 - Real-life scenarios